triton-inference-server/server/docs/model_configuration.rst

 For models that support batched inputs the :cpp:var:`max_batch_size
 <nvidia::inferenceserver::ModelConfig::max_batch_size>` value must be
 >= 1.
-The inference server assumes that the batching occurs along a first dimension that is not listed in the inputs or outputs.
-For the above example the inference server expects to receive input tensors with shape **[ x, 16 ]** and produces an output tensor with shape **[ x, 16 ]**, where **x** is the batch size of the request.
+The TensorRT Inference Server assumes that the batching occurs along a first dimension that is not listed in the inputs or outputs.
+For the above example TRTIS expects to receive input tensors with shape **[ x, 16 ]** and produces an output tensor with shape **[ x, 16 ]**, where **x** is the batch size of the request.